-To Volunteer: Complete the volunteer application here on our website, or pick up an application at our center, located at 20 Bay Street in Easton, Maryland and open Monday thru Friday.
+To Volunteer: Complete the volunteer application here on our website, or pick up an application at our center, located at 20 Bay Street in Easton, Maryland, and open Monday through Friday.
 All adult volunteers must complete a fingerprint and background check.

 Annual Evaluation Report: The ChesMRC Afterschool Program is professionally evaluated each year.
 Feel free to review the annual evaluations below.